 AMS roller shades come in your choice of either single or dual rollers, and either manual or motorized shades.

 We primarily used dual-roller shades.
-With these, the rollers are stacked one above the other which helps to keep the mechanism from intruding too far into the RV from the window.
+With these, the rollers are stacked one above the other which helped to keep the mechanism from intruding too far into the RV from the window.
 (Note: You do need to plan for this with your window covering if you don’t want the roller to show.)

-Here’s the “night” portion of our AMS roller shades.
+Here you see the “night” portion of our AMS roller shades.
 Not only are they easier to operate than our old pleated blinds, but they also have more modern, elegant styling.
 And no strings attached!
 Hooray!

 What Do We Like About AutoMotion Shades?

-• They’re easily operated with one hand: a single pull fully opens or closes the blind of your choice (either light filtering or light blocking).
+- They’re easily operated with one hand: a single pull fully opens or closes the blind of your choice (either light filtering or light blocking).

-• They have a sleek, modern look so they provide an aesthetic upgrade to our RV.
+- They have a sleek, modern look so they provide an aesthetic upgrade to our RV.

-• High-quality, silent operation.
+- High-quality, silent operation.

-• There are no strings to break! ???? (aren’t you impressed that we waited until this far down this list to mention that?) ????
+- There are no strings to break! (aren’t you impressed that we waited until this far down this list to mention that?)
 And the lack of strings also means nothing to worry about tensioning correctly.

-• The durable fabrics used, and the smooth non-pleated design, makes them so much easier to clean.
+- The durable fabrics used, and the smooth non-pleated design, makes them so much easier to clean.

-• No attachments or strings along the side of the window because the rollers are fully mounted and self-contained at the top.
+- No attachments or strings along the side of the window because the rollers are fully mounted and self-contained at the top.

-Here’s a closer look at our new AMS roller shades, seen from the window side.
+Here’s a closer look at the AMS roller shades, seen from the window side.
 The black mesh is the “day” light-filtering shade.
 The solid white material is the back of the “night” shade, which helps reflect sun & heat during hot weather.
 They’re beautifully made and the quality is evident.

 The fabric on the top roller was our choice to complement our RV’s interior, and the black mesh on the lower roller filters light and provides privacy during the day.
 The high quality of AMS shades is obvious when you see them.